move-language/move/language/documentation/book/src/abilities.md

 fun invalid_left_in_local(): u64 {
     let n = Cup<NoAbilities> { item: NoAbilities {}};
-    // Invalid return: 'c_n' has a value
+    // Invalid return: 'n' has a value
     // and 'Cup<NoAbilities>' does not have 'drop'
     0
 }